-- an individual - partnership - trust (however, an incorporated trustee may apply on behalf of a trust) - a Commonwealth, State, Territory or local government body (including government business enterprises).
+- an individual - a partnership - a trust (however, an incorporated trustee may apply on behalf of a trust) - a Commonwealth, State, Territory or local government body (including government business enterprises).

-5. What you can use the grant for
+5. What the grant money can be used for

 5.1.
 Eligible activities